Topological Field Theory and Matrix Product States: Topological Quantum Field Theory

 An open-closed 2d TQFT associates a vector space $V_{MM'}$ to every oriented interval with the endpoints labeled by $M,M'\in\cC$, and a vector space $\cA$ to every oriented circle.
 To a collection of thus labeled compact oriented 1D manifolds it attaches the tensor product of spaces $V_{MM'}$ and $\cA$.
 To every bordism with corners labeled in the way explained above, it attaches a linear map from a vector space of the `incoming'' cut boundary to the vector space of the ``outgoing'' cut boundary.
 Gluing bordisms along their cut boundaries corresponds to composing the linear maps.

 Just like in the case of a closed 2d TQFT, one can describe algebraically the data which are needed to construct a 2d open-closed TQFT.
-We refer to \cite{MS} for details.
+These axioms were discovered by Lazaroiu\cite{Lazaroiu}, and we also refer to Moore and Segal\cite{MS} for details.
 Suffice it to say that each space $V_{MM}$ is a (possibly noncommutative) Frobenius algebra, and each space $V_{MM'}$ is a left module over $V_{MM}$ and a right module over $V_{M'M'}$.
 That is, to every element $x\in V_{MM}$ one associates a linear operator $T^M(x): V_{MM'}\ra V_{MM'}$ so that composition of elements of $V_{MM}$ corresponds to the composition of linear operators: $T^M(x) T^M(x')=T^M(xx')$ (and similarly for $V_{M'M'}$).
 Also, for every $M\in\cC$ there is a map $\iota^M: \cA\ra V_{MM}$ which is a homomorphism of Frobenius algebras.
 The dual map $\iota_M: V_{MM}\ra \cA$ is known as the generalized boundary-bulk map.
 In particular, if we act with $\iota_M$ on the identity element of the algebra $V_{MM}$, we get a distinguished element $\psi_M\in \cA$ called the boundary state corresponding to the boundary condition $M$.
 Geometrically, $\psi_M$ is the element of $\cA$ which the open-closed TQFT associates to an annulus whose interior circle is a brane boundary labeled by $M$, while the exterior circle is an outgoing cut boundary.